Email is one of the best ways available to any business to market and sell products to customers.

 Using these tools, you can nurture new leads, host a Q&A session with attendees, and even sell products and courses directly from your webinars.

 The best part is that GetResponse’s marketing suite has everything from email features to landing pages and conversion funnels.
 So, everyone that attends any of your webinars is automatically added to your marketing lists and you can easily create campaigns centered around the webinar.

 Campaign Monitor doesn’t offer any webinar features at the moment.

 GetResponse is for everyone, from freelancers and small businesses to enterprise customers.

-That’s why GetResponse’s pricing is split into four tiers: Basic, Plus, Professional, and Max.
+That’s why GetResponse’s pricing is split into five tiers: Free, Basic, Plus, Professional, and MAX.

 The cost of your GetResponse plan will come down to your email list size.

 If you want access to GetResponse’s marketing suite, Facebook Ads creator, landing pages, and autoresponders, the Basic Plan has your needs covered for $15/month/user.

 Investing in the Plus plan ($49/month/3users) gives you access to even more powerful features like our sales funnels, automation builder, and webinar suite.